 Back to PEER Cycle 2 Grant Recipients

-The project team for this PEER project was assembled.
-Besides PI Dr. Victor Cantillo, the team also includes two master’s students and two PhD students with one of the latter being a professor at Universidad Del Norte.
-Since landing the project, the team has held teleconferences with the U.S. partner at Rensselaer Polytechnic Institute (RPI).
+Besides PI Dr. Victor Cantillo, this PEER project team also includes two master’s students and two PhD students, with one of the latter also being a professor at Universidad Del Norte.
+Since launching the project, the team has held teleconferences with the U.S. partner at Rensselaer Polytechnic Institute (RPI).
 They have focused mainly on developing the structure of the humanitarian logistic (HL) model, with which they hope to be able to estimate deprivation costs, optimization models in humanitarian logistics, heuristics for solving HL models, and econometric models.
 The team designed a stated preferences survey given to 400 people along the coastal Caribbean, including places affected by natural disasters in the last three years.
 The team also engaged in literary review, data collection, and data analysis.
 The survey and data analysis made possible the estimation of deprivation costs, which were shown to be statistically significant and potent enough to be incorporated into the humanitarian logistical models.
 The team presented abstracts on deprivation costs for both the 2014 Pan-American Conference of Traffic and Transportation Engineering and Logistics (PANAM) in Santander, Spain, and the 2014 Production and Operations Management Society Annual Conference (POMS) in Atlanta, Georgia.
 Both papers were accepted for presentation.

 In the coming months, the team is planning to work on refining the findings in the articles accepted in the aforementioned conferences.
 They will take advantage of previous experience to conduct a new set of surveys in order to estimate new models of choice scenarios of life sustaining items.
 In addition, the PI and three members of his research team will visit the U.S. collaborator at RPI beginning in mid-June 2014.